 Are you rich if you have 1 million dollars?

 The level that people consider you to “rich” keeps moving around.
-Even different age groups tend to think different amount of wealth constitute as “rich”.
+Even different age groups tend to think different amounts of wealth constitute as “rich”.

 However, once you have one million dollars you have more money than 92% of adults in the USA and can invest that money to live a much richer life no-matter what anyone thinks is “rich.”
 If you invest $1M you can have an extra $40,000 of income every year.